 No. We do not allow client dogs to interact with dogs who have not been screened through our Meet and Greet process.
 We are adamant about keeping our clients safe while in our care.
 We do not know the vaccination history or behaviour of non-PVPC pack members, therefore we do our best to avoid all contact with other dogs while out walking the streets or on trails.
 We do not visit dog parks with our pack members!

 How many dogs does PVPC walk at once?

 Our walks typically consist of six dogs per walk.
 We sometimes walk more, sometimes less, yet six we find is a suitable number for both walker and dogs.
 Our lead system comfortably holds six, which allows ample space for each dog to walk without feeling crowded.
 We can also modify our leads to accommodate different speeds of walking, therefore dogs with a slower stride can trot comfortably behind.

 If there is an emergency will PVPC take my dog to the vet?

 If an incident should occur, PVPC will contact the client prior to taking their dog to the vet.
-If we can not get a hold of the client in an emergency situation, we will take your dog to the vet regardless.
+If we can not get a hold of the client in an emergency situation, we will take your dog to the vet and follow the precautionary measures outlined on our Vet Release Form.
 If your dog is boarding with us, we recommended clients have their credit card on file with their veterinarian incase of an emergency.
 We also recommend the client allow us authorization to agree to veterinary care if the client is not easily accessible.